 you've empathized with why your child behaved in a hurtful way, and your child has calmed down, help her reflect (like a partner or coach) on what

-she might do to rebuild what's broken.
+she might do to fix what's broken.
 But resist the urge to make this into a punishment, or your child will resist and miss the deeper lesson.

 When kids learn to manage their emotions, they can manage their behavior, so they're ABLE to behave and cooperate.
 But humans only gain control of our

-she is -- complete with all her complicated emotions.
-That feeling of “goodness” is what helps all of us make progress toward our good intentions.
+enough, exactly as she is -- complete with all her complicated emotions.
+That feeling of “goodness” is what helps all of us make progress toward our

 Children learn their values and emotional regulation from what parents DO, not from what we SAY.
 As my teenage daughter said,